rancher-sandbox/cos-toolkit-docs/content/en/docs/Customizing/stages.md

 ### `after-upgrade-chroot`

-This stage is executed after upgrade of the OS has ended (after calling `cos-upgrade`).
+This stage is executed after upgrade of the OS has ended (after calling `elemental upgrade`).
 {{% alert title="Note" %}}
 Steps executed at this stage are running *inside* the new OS as chroot, allowing to write persisting changes to the image, for example by downloading and installing additional software.